 Any sutures are removed after several days.
 You will need to take it easy for a few weeks, with activity and lifting restrictions for a month or more, based upon your individual rate of healing.
 This procedure has a high rate of satisfaction.
 We strive to get you back to your normal routine as quickly as possible, with ease of breathing and a healthier, happier life ahead.

-To schedule a consultation with our office in Denton, TX or to get more information about septoplasty, contact us at (940) 287-3795.
+To schedule a consultation with our office or to get more information about septoplasty, contact us at (940) 287-3795.